Borla Cat-Back Exhaust System Install

 Borla Cat Exhaust Install 5th Gen 4Runner

-Install of the Borla Cat-Back Exhaust System on my 2013 4Runner Trail
+Install of the Borla Cat-Back Exhaust System on 5th Gen 4Runner

-The decision to put a cat-back exhaust system on my 2013 4Runner Trail was a tough one.
-As of the summer of 2017, the 5th generation 4Runners lack significant performance upgrades to bring the stock 270hp and 278lb-ft of torque up to an acceptable level, particularly for those of us who tow trailers and add weight in off-road parts.
-A 4Runner supercharger does not exist, though one is currently in the works by Magnuson.
+The decision to install a cat-back exhaust system on my 2013 4Runner Trail was tough.
+By 2017, the 5th gen 4Runners lacked significant performance upgrades to boost the stock 270hp and 278lb-ft of torque, especially for towing or off-road mods.
+There’s no supercharger option yet, although one is in the works by Magnuson.

 Disclaimer